julianaeliseo/Data-Analysis-Skill-Test-4intelligence/README.md

 # Data-Analysis-Skill-Test-4intelligence
 Data Analysis Skill Test, 4intelligence

-Hello!
-These files were made for the Data Analysis Skill Test from 4intelligence.
+Hi!
+These files were made for 4intelligence's Data Analysis Skill Test.
-I'm going to excuse myself because the code isn't clean as it should be, but I'm running out of time so better deliver this than zero.
+I'm going to apologize because the code isn't as clean as it should be, but unfortunately I'm running out of time, so it's better to deliver this than zero.

 contact> email - juliana.eliseo@hotmail.com